Find out about how the One Health Models of Disease 4-year PhD programme is structured and what you will do during each year of your studies.

 Structure of the Training

-In their first year, students will undertake a bespoke taught course including the principles of the One Health approach and its key social and ethical dimensions.
+In their first year, students undertake a bespoke taught course including the principles of the One Health approach and its key social and ethical dimensions.
 All students (including those with a social science background) will participate in a practical course in CRISPR-Cas9 gene editing, cell transfection, gene mutagenesis etc., and a taught module on comparative animal models and in vivo skills.

 Years 2 – 4

-At the end of the first year, students will select the area in which they wish to work for their PhD project, and in collaboration with their chosen supervisor, will develop their programme of research.
+At the end of the first year, students select the area in which they wish to work for their PhD project, and in collaboration with their chosen supervisor, will develop their programme of research.
 Projects can involve development or application of model systems including cellular, tissue, whole animal or in silico.

-PhD projects in social science or bioethics will be offered at Centre for Biomedicine Self and Society to interested students with the appropriate background.
+PhD projects in social science or bioethics are offered at Centre for Biomedicine Self and Society to interested students with the appropriate background.
 Such projects may address the ethical and regulatory dimensions of developing novel whole animal models, and the ways in which political and public concerns shape research and policy in the area of animal genome editing.